Lowaltitude/arma3-australis/README.md

 if in doubt please ask before using something from this repo in your project [discord]()
 ## Credits and Special Thanks
- - Avery and the A3 Aegis/Atlas Team {},
+ - Avery and the A3 Aegis/Atlas Team {Bran,Heliotrope,Ravenholme},
  - Jamie,
  - Foxtonnes,
  - McCat,
  - FireStriker,
  - Midlothian/Charms,
+ - jc980,
+ - Klayn,
  - Oxi,
  - Grave,
- - Klayn
+ - TepacheLoco,